serenity-is/.github/profile/README.md

 For professional paid support, you can contact a team of dedicated Serenity professionals.
 Reach out to us via [sales@serenity.is](mailto:sales@serenity.is) for more details.

-## Contributing

-We welcome contributions from the community.
-Please consult our contributing guidelines for more information on how you can participate in the development of Serenity.

-## License

-Serenity is released under the MIT license, making it free to use in both personal and commercial projects.

 ## Reporting Issues

 If you encounter any bugs or issues, please report them on the [issue tracker](https://github.com/serenity-is/Serenity/issues/new/choose).

----
-For further information and questions, visit the [Serenity Homepage](https://serenity.is).